Police 'Valencrimes' posts mock people who aren't yet convicted, criminal defence lawyer says

 One CPS constable said majority of Calgarians approve of the posts

 A criminal defence lawyer is criticizing a Valentine's Day social media campaign run by Calgary police, saying the tone of the posts run contrary to the service's stated core values.

 Every week, Calgary police post outstanding warrants on social media, asking the public for tips.

 On Friday, police tweeted a series of "Valencrimes," posting Valentine's for each wanted person.

 "We just took a DNA test & turns out we're 100% still looking for you" one CPS post read, referencing lyrics from singer Lizzo — an artist who recorded a song against police brutality, with proceeds going to the U.S. National Police Accountability Project.

-In posts on Twitter that have now appear to have been deleted, Const.
-Mark Smith defended the posts, saying "the majority of Calgarians seem to approve."
+Const.
+Mark Smith defended the posts on his Twitter, saying "the majority of Calgarians seem to approve."

 "There are literally thousands of positive comments from today's campaign.
 I guess as the saying goes, 'don't commit crime if you can't handle the heat!'" he wrote in response to one critic.